Muhanad-husn/sociorag/docs/phase7_implementation_plan.md

 # SocioRAG Phase 7 Implementation Plan

+> **Note**: This document describes the historical implementation plan for Phase 7 when streaming functionality was included.
+As of the latest version, streaming functionality has been removed and replaced with standard HTTP request/response architecture for improved reliability.

 ## Phase 7 Overview: Frontend Development

 Phase 7 focuses on developing a modern React-based user interface that integrates with the comprehensive FastAPI backend created in Phase 6.
 This frontend will provide an intuitive interface for document management, real-time Q&A with streaming responses, and visualization of history data.